josefigarola/EMG_Classification/README.md

 # EMG_Classification
-> Fine hand movements classification and Incremental Learning.
+> Fine hand movements classification and Incremental Learning using Warm Start and Partial Fit.

 This project retrieved Electromyographic signals or EMG signals from 6 different hand movements.
 In order to obtain the best results, 9 different classifier were used to train the model.